th2-net/th2-docs/content/common/cookbook/chain-verification.md

 Moreover, as **check1** identifies Message 6 as `checkpoint2`, it was not checked by the second `CheckSequenceRuleRequest`.

 Message 6 is an extra message.
-Identification of extra messages is important as their presence can indicate a prevailing issue in the system under test.
+Identification of extra/redundant messages is important as their presence can indicate a  potential defect in the system under test.

 <notice info>
 <!-- TODO : make into hover over terms -->